REVISED COVID TESTING AND VACCINATION SITE SCHEDULE

 - Clean and disinfect frequently touched objects and surfaces

-Stay informed by visiting our Vermont Department of Health COVID-19 website which is updated every day at 2pm with valuable, targeted information.
+Stay informed by visiting our Vermont Department of Health COVID-19 website.